studioforty9-dev/Brands/README.md

 - Adds a new route to display products by brand
 - Allows for management of brands via an admin interface

+## Upcoming Features

+- Multi store
+- SEO data for each brand

 ## Installation

 ### Composer